minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 ## Conclusion

 2022 was a great year for me, both professionally and personally.
-I think embracing simple ideas seriously definitely helped with my career.
+I think embracing simple ideas seriously helped accelerate my career and impact a lot.
 I’ve come to embrace more the complexity and uncertainty of product management, while developing and enriching mental models based on both experiences and absorbing other people’s works.

 Finally, I've grown a lot in a short period of time by taking on a lot of responsibilities, but I also experienced a lot of stress.
 While it's still manageable, I think in the long run it wouldn't be appropriate.
 That's why starting next year, I want to aim at creating sustainable infrastructures around my work so that I can support myself and other people better as a product manager.